photoprism/photoprism-docs/docs/getting-started/index.md

     **We kindly ask you not to report bugs via GitHub Issues unless you are certain to have found a new issue that must be fixed directly in the app.**
     [Contact us](https://photoprism.app/contact) or [a community member](https://github.com/photoprism/photoprism/discussions)
     if you need help, it could be a local configuration problem, or a misunderstanding in how the software works.

+[^1]: RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory